theopenlab/openlab-zuul-jobs/README.md

 OpenLab CI jobs definitions
 ===========================

-This repo contains a set of Ansible playbooks which are used by the OpenLab CI system.
+This repo test contains a set of Ansible playbooks which are used by the OpenLab CI system.
 Any 3rd project want to integrate with the OpenLab CI, need to add jobs definitions into this repo firstly.